medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 More information about the clinical guidelines for applications can be found here.

 ## Standard documentation
-The structure of a HomeCareObservation standard is despicted on the following diagram:
+The structure of a HomeCareObservation message is despicted on the following diagram:
 <figure>
 <img alt="Shows the structure of a HomeCareObservationMessage.
 The HomeCareObservationMessage includes a MedComHomeCareObservationsMessageHeader and a MedComMessagingProvenance.
 MedComHomeCareObservationsMessageHeader references a sender and receiver organization, the MedComCoreOrganization and a focus which is a reference to a HomeCare Report.
 Form the HomeCareRepport is a MedComCorePatient and HomeCareObservation and a MedComObservationProducerOrganization. " src="./HomeCareObservation/HomeCareObservationMessage.svg" style="float:none; display:block; margin-left:auto; margin-right:auto;" id="Fig1"/>
-<figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in a MedCom HomeCareObservation standard </b></figcaption>
+<figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in a MedCom HomeCareObservation message. </b></figcaption>
 </figure>
 <br>
 <br>

-HomeCareObservation follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
+HomeCareObservation message follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
 The following sections describe the overall purpose of each profile.

-#### MedComHomeCareMessage
+#### MedComHomeCareObservationMessage
-The [MedComHomeCareMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html) is constraint of [MedComMessagingMessage](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html).
-The MedComHomeCareMessage profile is used to bundle the all observations and relevant information together.
-All referenced resources in the HomeCareObservationmessage shall be contained in the entry list in MedComHomeCareMessage.
+The [MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html) is constraint of [MedComMessagingMessage](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html).
+The MedComHomeCareObservationMessage profile is used to bundle the all observations and relevant information together.
+All referenced resources in the HomeCareObservationmessage shall be contained in the entry list in MedComHomeCareObservationMessage.

 The MedComMessaging requires to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.